 Black horses, just think!
 That's an awful thing.
 But I felt good too.
 So I got up.
-"I thank you for all this," I told the Manito.
+"I thank You for all this," I told the Manidoo.

-A lot of them dreams is the answer to something.
+A lot of them dreams are the answer to something.
 Yea.
 But when the dreams have unusual animals, especially crawlers, that's not so good.
-Four legged and two legged animals are all right.
+Four legged and two legged animals are alright.
 They're a blessing.

-I had a lot of short-based dreams, short dreams.
+I had a lot of short-based dreams -- short dreams.
 I always see somebody dressed like a man. . . .
-A short-based dream is short dreams.
+A short-based dream is just a short dream.
 It's dreaming on a short basis.
 It's not a long dream.
-So when I commence to see that I wake up.
+So when I commence to see that short-based dream, I wake up.